 The output of the ISATe tool indicated that freeway segment Mud 4 and ramps 5, 6, 7b 9 and 10 have an excess number of collisions as indicated by a positive difference between the expected and predicted number of collisions.
-This is indicative of a indicates a potential for a safety improvement (PSI), or an excess number of collisions.
-In other words, these locations stand out as performing worse than a typical location of the same facility type with similar traffic volume.
+This is indicative of a a potential for a safety improvement (PSI), In other words, these locations stand out as performing worse than a typical location of the same facility type with similar traffic volume.